benhoyt/benhoyt.github.com/writings/index.md

 {% include sponsor.html %}

+<h2 id="y2022">2022</h2>

+* [Optimizing GoAWK](/writings/goawk-compiler-vm/) describes how I made GoAWK faster by switching from tree-walking to a bytecode compiler with a virtual machine interpreter.
+(February)

 <h2 id="y2021">2021</h2>

 * [AWKGo, an AWK-to-Go compiler](/writings/awkgo/) describes a simple compiler that translates a subset of the AWK text processing language into Go source code.
 (November)